Lauren Speed-Hamilton Shows Off Her Hourglass Figure In Stunning Ballgown: ‘The Best Is Yet To Come’

 You can’t pray for the rain then get scared when you start to get wet.
 I’m a walking example of when prayer and #manifestation meet.
 Perseverance, patience and preparation.
 If your vision (board) doesn’t scare you … you’re not dreaming big enough. #TheBestIsYetToCome ????????✨ ????: @eyecandyanthony ????: @beautebynajaalston ????????♀️: @stylesbykdot ????: @nellyb_sheabella

-Lauren previously posted a close-up photo of her glam session to Instagram, but it did not reveal the full detail of the dress and how it fits her The Netflix beauty still got plenty of compliments on her sizzling look.
+Lauren previously posted a close-up photo of her glam session to Instagram, but it did not reveal the full details of the dress and how it fits her but the Netflix beauty still got plenty of compliments on her sizzling look.

 “Is this the Real Housewives of Atlanta slay,” one fan wrote.